wadearnold/docs/docs/index.md

 - Support client languages (polyglot clients)
 - Atomic building blocks ([single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle))

 ## Getting help

  channel | info
  ------- | -------
+ [Project Documentation](https://docs.moov.io/en/latest/) | Our project documentation available online.
+(This site!)
  Google Group [moov-users](https://groups.google.com/forum/#!forum/moov-users)| The Moov users Google group is for contributors other people contributing to the Moov project.
 You can join them without a google account by sending an email to [moov-users+subscribe@googlegroups.com](mailto:moov-users+subscribe@googlegroups.com).
 After receiving the join-request message, you can simply reply to that to confirm the subscription.
 Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov.IO's Twitter feed to get updates on our project(s).
 You can also tweet us questions or just share blogs or stories.
 [GitHub Issue](https://github.com/moov-io) | If you are able to reproduce an problem please [open a GitHub Issue](https://github.com/moov-io/ach/issues/new) under the specific project that caused the error.
+[moov-io slack](http://moov-io.slack.com/) | Join our slack channel to have an interactive discussion about the development of the project.
+[Request an invite to the slack channel](https://join.slack.com/t/moov-io/shared_invite/enQtNDE5NzIwNTYxODEwLTRkYTcyZDI5ZTlkZWRjMzlhMWVhMGZlOTZiOTk4MmM3MmRhZDY4OTJiMDVjOTE2MGEyNWYzYzY1MGMyMThiZjg)

 ## Contributing

 Wow, we really appreciate that you even looked at this section!
 We are trying to make the worlds best atomic building blocks for financial services that accelerate innovation in banking and we need your help!

 You only have a fresh set of eyes once!
 The easiest way to contribute is to give feedback on the documentation that you are reading right now.
 This can be as simple as sending a message to our Google Group with your feedback or updating the markdown in this documentation and issuing a pull request.